jerrykuch/syllabi/JK_Instructor_Bio.md

+# Old Text

 Jerry Kuch has worked in large companies, including Microsoft, EMC and VMware, small startups and as a consultant.
 His work has included projects in computer security, operating systems, virtual machines, network appliances, distributed systems, high-level language implementation, mathematical and statistical computing, messaging-based middleware, big data and cloud computing.
 He came to Scala by way of implementing functional programming languages on a Java virtual machine and to Akka by way of academic exposure to Hewitt's actors and use of their realization in Erlang.
 An instructor for UW Professional & Continuing Education's Certificate in Big Data Technologies, Kuch was awarded an Instructional Excellence Award in 2022.

+# New Text

+__TODO__ Update this!